Help fund this important project

 Author: Joe Kerkvliet, UMOWA Board Member,

 UMOWA’s mission is to “understand, conserve, and enhance the unique ecological and recreational resources of the Upper Missouri River Watershed”.
 Why should UMOWA’s members be concerned about weeds?
-The answer is that the spread of noxious weeds threatens the upper Missouri’s ecological and recreational resources and, if the weed problem is not addressed, the threat will surely become more serious.
+The answer is that the spread of noxious weeds threatens the Upper Missouri River’s ecological and recreational resources and, if the weed problem is not addressed, the threat will surely become more serious.

 Weeds degrade water quality when they displace native plants.
 Some weeds will conduct chemical warfare against native plants and actually change soil and water chemistry.
 Native plants tend to be more densely rooted and one study found that displacement of native grasses by Spotted Knapweed increased water runoff during thunderstorms by 56% and soil erosion by 192%.
 Increased runoff means less rain is absorbed into the soil and tributaries that are so vital to spawning fish.